 - 2016: 12.3%

 - 2013: 12.5%

 - 2014: 7.2%

 - 2020: 13.9%

-Mark McGwire has obviously not been voted in by the Eras Committee since he was last on the ballot in 2016.
-Sammy Sosa has two years remaining.
+Mark McGwire has obviously not been voted in by the Eras Committee since he was last on the ballot in 2016 and Sammy Sosa now has just one more chance.

 *All stats courtesy of Baseball-Reference